High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: TLR modes and high-frequency decoupling

 In addition to $\omega_{\rm cutoff}$, we can also define the parameter $n_{\rm cutoff}$ as an estimate for the number of TLR modes whose coupling to the qubit is not significantly suppressed:

 The actual number of modes below the cutoff frequency is $n_{\rm cutoff}/2$.
-The factor of 2 in the denominator arises because the fundamental mode ($n=0$) has $k_0 X=\pi/2$ while the high-frequency modes have $k_n X\approx n\pi$.
+The factor of 2 in the denominator arises because the fundamental mode ($n=0$) has $k_0 X=\pi/2$ while the distance between adjacent modes is $(k_{n+1}-k_n) X\approx \pi$.
 Another way to look at the factor of 2 is to note that the normal mode frequencies of a quarter-wavelength resonator are odd multiples of the fundamental mode frequency, and the even multiples are missing.
 It should be emphasized, however, that this factor does not have too much significance, because the current suppression with increasing mode frequency is a gradual process and not a sharp cutoff.